Delivered via GoTo Webinar, all delegates will receive joining instructions via email before the course takes place.

-- Know who, what and where to approach for further information if required
+- Know where or who to go to for information

 *Strong & Herd LLP are well respected consultants and trainers in all areas of International Trade.
 They work closely with H&W Chamber of Commerce and have alliances with the Institute of Export & International Trade (IOE).
 The International chamber of Commerce ICC, the British Exporters Association (BEXA), Croner (Wolters Kluwer), HM Revenue & Customs (HMRC) and others.